john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 ### Continue, Break, and Pass

-The major Python control statements we have already seen:
+So far, we have seen Python's three major control statements:

     for,  while, if...elif...else

-But there are also three minor control statements:
+But Python also has three minor control statements:

     continue, break, pass

-These are used in conjunction with the major control statements, to allow for great flexibility and to help deal with special cases.
+These are used in conjunction with the major control statements to allow for great flexibility in the logical flow of our programs.

 #### The continue Statement

-The `continue` statement in Python returns the control to the beginning of the `for` or `while` loop.
-The `continue` statement rejects all the remaining statements in the current iteration of the loop and moves the control back to the top of the loop.
+The `continue` statement is used inside a `for` or `while` loop, skipping the rest of this iteration and going to the next items in the list.
+Let us look at a couple examples:

-    # First Example
     for letter in 'Python':
         if letter == 'h':
             continue
          print('Current Letter: ' + letter)

-    # Second Example
-    var = 7
-    while var > 3:
-        var = var - 1
-        if var == 5:
-            continue
-        print('Current variable value :' + str(var))

-    print("Good bye!")

-This will produce following result:
+This will print:

     Current Letter : P
     Current Letter : y
     Current Letter : t
     Current Letter : o
     Current Letter : n

+Here the `print` statement inside the `for` loop was hit for every letter in the string `Python`, except the letter `h` because of that `continue statement.
+Let's try another example:

+    var = 10
+    while var > 0:
+        var = var - 1
+        if var % 2 == 0:
+            continue
+        print('Current variable value :' + str(var))

+This will produce following result, because the `continue` statement will skip all of the even values:

+    Current variable value :9
+    Current variable value :7
-    Current variable value : 6
+    Current variable value :5
-    Current variable value : 4
+    Current variable value :3
-    Current variable value : 3
+    Current variable value :1
-    Good bye!

 #### The `break` Statement

-One important way to control the flow of a program is to use `break`:
+Another important way to control the flow of a program is to use `break`.
+When a `break` statement is reached, you immediately terminate your `for` or `while` loop:

     x = 0
     while True: